 As you can see, Energy still remains the biggest drag on the aggregate growth picture, with Autos and Transportation as the other major growth laggards.
 Tough comparisons at

-Ford ( F - Analyst Report) and the air carriers, particularly United ( UAL - Analyst Report) and American ( AAL - Analyst Report) , explain the growth issues in those two sectors.
+Ford ( F Quick Quote F - Free Report) and the air carriers, particularly United ( UAL Quick Quote UAL - Free Report) and American ( AAL Quick Quote AAL - Free Report) , explain the growth issues in those two sectors.
 For the two biggest sectors, Technology earnings are expected to be down -1.8% on -1.1% lower revenues while Finance earnings are expected to be up +3.9% on +1.3% higher revenues.
 The Tech decline is solely a function of Apple ( AAPL Quick Quote AAPL - Free Report) , which is expected to see earnings decline -20.7% from the same period last year on -9.6% lower revenues.
 Excluding the Apple drag, the Tech sector’s earnings would be up +3.0%.
 Expectations Beyond Q3 The chart below shows current quarterly earnings growth expectations for the index in 2016 Q3 and the following four quarters contrasted with actual declines in the preceding four quarters.
 Earnings growth has been in negative territory for 5 straight quarters through 2016 Q2, but Q3 is expected to be the last quarter with earnings declines.
 As you can see, positive growth is expected to resume from Q4, with the growth pace expected to ramp up meaningfully in the following quarters.

 The Energy sector drag is expected to end in 2016 Q4 and beyond, as the chart below of the sector’s earnings shows.